parahren/websocket-125-lines-server/README.md

 So here some code if you like me just like to get the basic concept.

-The example is in php because it gives pretty easy and understandeble code.
+The example is in php because it gives pretty easy and understandable code.
-I also made some python and java code that I will put here later if requested.
+(I also made some python and java code that I will put here later if requested)